HMS Phipps (1808): Career

 Commander Christopher Bell commissioned Phipps in Jamaica in January 1808.
 On 12 April, Phipps captured Heywood.
-Phipps sent Heywood, M'Intosh, master, which had been sailing to Liverpool from Haiti, into Jamaica.
+Phipps sent Heywood, M'Intosh, master, who had been sailing to Liverpool from Haiti, into Jamaica.
 On 15 June Phipps captured Rolla, Thompson, master, which had been sailing from Malta to Haiti, and sent her into Jamaica, where she arrived on 19 June.
 On 19 June Phipps captured the American vessel Alert, Davidson, master, which had been sailing from Cuba to Alexandria, and sent her too into Jamaica.

 Phipps arrived at Portsmouth on 10 October.
 There she was coppered and fitted.

 On 4 February 1809, Phipps returned to Portsmouth after a gale dismasted her while she was escorting a convoy from Cork to the West Indies.
 Between February and May 1809 Phipps was converted from a schooner to a sloop.
 Then on 19 May she sailed for Portugal.

-On 31 January 1810 Phipps was at Falmouth, having brought mails from Lisbon.
+On 31 January 1810 Phipps was at Falmouth, having brought mail from Lisbon.
 On 4 March 1810 she was off Cadiz when a storm damaged a number of Spanish and French vessels.
 Phipps and the 74-gun third-rate Triumph captured the Spanish vessel Purisima Concepcion, which had been wrecked on the tidal flats of the San Pietro River.
 She was carrying quicksilver, 130 tons of which the British removed and stored aboard the two vessels.
 The quicksilver was in kidskin bladders, which started leaking, either because of water damage or attempts by the crew to steal what they thought was silver.
 As a result, mercury vapor proceeded to disseminate throughout both vessels, causing extensive mercury poisoning among the crew, and killing animals aboard the vessels.
 Both went to Gibraltar where they underwent cleaning.
 In the case of the Phipps, the cleaning included boring a hole through the bottom of her hull to let the quicksilver drain out.